 - Right to information: The investigating authority has the duty to inform the injured party on what measures will be undertaken regarding a reported offence and on their right to compensation.
-123 After the initiation of the criminal investigation, the injured party has the right to obtain information about the case and on the documentation in the criminal investigation, unless this would impede the investigations or is necessary to secure important public or private interests.
-124 These interests include, for example, the interest of a child or confidential information related to national security.
-125 The decision to waive prosecution must also be communicated to the injured party.
-126 In addition, injured parties have the right to be informed on their rights listed below.
-When an injured party lives abroad, he/she will be informed of his/her rights with the assistance of the authorities in the other country.
-127 - Right to legal representation and support person: The injured party has the right to a lawyer of his/her own choice and a support person.
-128 They can be
+After the initiation of the criminal investigation, the injured party has the right to obtain information about the case and on the documentation in the criminal investigation, unless this would impede the investigations or is necessary to secure important public or private interests.
+These interests include, for example, the interest of a child or confidential information related to national security.
+The decision to waive prosecution must also be communicated to the injured party.
+In addition, injured party lives abroad, he/she will be informed of his/her rights with the assistance of the authorities in the other country. - Right to legal representation and support person: The injured party has the right to a lawyer of his/her own choice and a support person.
+They can be

+&lt;sup>118 CIA Chapter 2, Section 5(1)(1) and (3).

+&lt;sup>123 CIA Chapter 11, Section 9(1)(1) and (2).

+&lt;sup>124 CIA Chapter 4, Section 15(1),(2),(3).

+Interview with a prosecutor from the war crime unit on 23 September 2019.

+&lt;sup>128 CIA Chapter 4, Section 10(1); see also CPA Chapter 2, Section 1a.

+present during the questioning of the injured party by the investigating authority, unless investigative reasons stand against this.

+- Right to request investigation measures: The injured party may request questioning and other criminal investigation measures to be conducted by the investigative authorities if it is demonstrated that they may affect the matter and if they do not result in expenses that are unreasonable in view of the nature of the matter.
+Such requests are decided upon by the Head Investigator or the public prosecutor during investigations and by the latter after charging. - Right to attend interviews and present questions: Injured parties together with their lawyer or support person have the right to attend questionings of witnesses or other parties, unless this hampers the investigation.
+They also have the right to present questions during such interviews, with the permission of the investigator, or afterwards if they do not attend. - Right to request civil claim: The injured party has also the right to pursue a civil claim in connection with the criminal case by making a request during the investigation stage (see below on Reparation). - Right to interpretation and translation: Injured parties have the right to receive interpretation they need.
+Essential documents that are necessary to ensure their rights must be translated. - Right to pre-recorded statements: If due to young age or mental disturbance or as victim of sexual offence, the injured party cannot be heard in trial without causing him/her harm, his/her interview during the investigations can be audio/video-recorded to be used as evidence in trial later on. - Right to submit final statement on investigations: Once the investigations by the authorities are complete, the injured party is entitled to submit a final statement to the authority on the sufficiency of the criminal investigation, the assessment of the evidence, the legal issues, or other circumstances important to the consideration of the matter.

 '''

-118 CIA Chapter 2, Section 5(1)(1) and (3).

-119 CIA Chapter 2, Section 5(3).

-120 Interview with a Finnish academic on 25 November 2019.

-121 Interview with a Finnish academic on 25 November 2019.

-122 CPA Chapter 1, Section 17.

-123 CIA Chapter 11, Section 9(1)(1) and (2).

-124 CIA Chapter 4, Section 15(1),(2),(3).

-125 Interview with a prosecutor from the war crime unit on 23 September 2019.

-126 CPA Chapter 1, Section 9.

-127 Interview with the NBI on 23 September 2019.

-128 CIA Chapter 4, Section 10(1); see also CPA Chapter 2, Section 1a.
+CIA Chapter 7, Section 12.

 '''

-- present during the questioning of the injured party by the investigating authority, unless investigative reasons stand against this.
-129 - Right to request investigation measures: The injured party may request questioning and other criminal investigation measures to be conducted by the investigative authorities if it is demonstrated that they may affect the matter and if they do not result in expenses that are unreasonable in view of the nature of the matter.
-130 Such requests are decided upon by the Head Investigator or the public prosecutor during investigations and by the latter after charging.
-131 - Right to attend interviews and present questions: Injured parties together with their lawyer or support person have the right to attend questionings of witnesses or other parties, unless this hampers the investigation.
-They also have the right to present questions during such interviews, with the permission of the investigator, 133 or afterwards if they do not attend.
-134 - Right to request civil claim: The injured party has also the right to pursue a civil claim in connection with the criminal case by making a request during the investigation stage (see below on Reparation).135 - Right to interpretation and translation: Injured parties have the right to receive interpretation they need.
-136 Essential documents that are necessary to ensure their rights must be translated.
-137 - Right to pre-recorded statements: If due to young age or mental disturbance or as victim of sexual offence, the injured party cannot be heard in trial without causing him/her harm, his/her interview during the investigations can be audio/video-recorded to be used as evidence in trial later on.138 - Right to submit final statement on investigations: Once the investigations by the authorities are complete, the injured party is entitled to submit a final statement to the authority on the sufficiency of the criminal investigation, the assessment of the evidence, the legal issues, or other circumstances important to the consideration of the matter.139

 '''

-129 CIA Chapter 7, Section 12.

-130 CIA Chapter 3, Section 7(1) and Chapter 2, Section 5(1)(1).
+CIA Chapter 3, Section 7(1) and Chapter 2, Section 5(1)(1).

-131 CIA Chapter 3, Section 7(2).

-132 CIA Chapter 7, Section 13(1).
+'''

-133 CIA Chapter 7, Section 17.

-134 CIA Chapter 7, Section 19.
+- CIA Chapter 7, Section 17. - CIA Chapter 7, Section 19.

+'''

-135 CPA Chapter 3, Section 9(1) and (3).
+CPA Chapter 3, Section 9(1) and (3).

-136 CIA Chapter 4, Section 12(4).

-137 CIA Chapter 4, Section 13(1).

-138 CIA Chapter 9, Section 4(1).
+'''

+'''

-139 CIA Chapter 10, Section 1(1) and Chapter 1 Section 5(1).
+CIA Chapter 10, Section 1(1) and Chapter 1 Section 5(1).

 '''